• Skip to primary navigation

 Are there ways to prevent follicular cysts from forming?

 To address skin issues that may lead to follicular cysts, you could try topical therapies like anti-seborrheic shampoos, sprays, and mousse products to help reduce follicular plugging.
 Anti-seborrheic products may contain ingredients such as sulfur and salicylic acid.
-Benzoyl peroxide is also a good ingredient for follicular flushing, but can be irritating for some dogs.
+Benzoyl peroxide is also a good ingredient for follicular flushing, but it can be irritating for some dogs.

 Additionally, omega-3 fatty acids for dogs have great anti-inflammatory and skin health properties.
 Plus, most veterinary dermatologists recommend products that can improve the skin’s barrier (e.g., phytosphingosine, ophytrium).